-Intense physical or emotional reactions, such as sweating, panic, or heart palpitations, to things that reminds the individual of the traumatic event
+Intense physical or emotional reactions, such as sweating, panic, or heart palpitations, to things that remind the individual of the traumatic event

 Avoiding reminders of the event

 Individuals will deliberately avoid thoughts, feelings, activities, places and people associated with the traumatic event.
-Avoiding thoughts and feelings in particular is very difficult, and causes a lot of stress and frustration for the individual.
+Avoiding thoughts and feelings in particular is very difficult and cause a lot of stress and frustration for the individual.

 Negative changes in thoughts and mood